 5) Past visa denials

 Previous visa denials on public charge grounds are also given much more weight by consular officers.
 That means it’s much harder for applicants to obtain visas if they’ve previously been denied a visa on public charge grounds — and makes it important to try to ensure a visa application is completed accurately and smoothly the first time around.

 The State Department has received many complaints that consular officers have not been applying the new FAM guidance correctly or have been asserting additional requirements that are not based on current immigration law.
 For example, there have been reports that some consular officers have been requiring joint financial sponsors to also be family members.
 This is not a requirement under current immigration law or FAM guidance.

 Additionally, when the joint sponsor is not a relative, there have been instances where consular officers ask for additional information ensuring that the joint sponsor understands the legal responsibilities of submitting an Affidavit of Support.
 Other applicants have been required to submit evidence describing their relationship with their joint sponsor.

 All these additional requests to satisfy the public charge test create additional delays for green card and visa applications, and in some cases result in outright denials.

-The public charge test does not apply to humanitarian visa applicants — for example, refugees, asylees, and victims of domestic violence — and applicants who are considered “special immigrants,” such as religious workers and Iraqi citizens who worked for or represented the U.S. government in Iraq.
+The public charge test does not apply to humanitarian visa applicants — for example, refugees, asylees, and victims of domestic violence — and certain applicants who are considered “special immigrants,” such as Iraqi citizens who worked for or represented the U.S. government in Iraq.